 Glucose monitors sold in the U.S. require approval from the Food and Drug Administration (FDA).
 To receive FDA approval, these devices must be proven safe and effective.
 The FDA recommends avoiding glucose monitors or supplies sold outside the U.S., which may not be as effective or accurate.

-Mercy has diabetes specialists across most of our communities.
+Mercy has specialists for all adrenal disorders across most of our communities.